 What marijuana does is over-activate this system, often leading to impaired coordination, problems with problem-solving and thinking, as well as disrupted memory and learning.
 There is also a relation between chronic THC use and mental health conditions.
 An association has been shown with the development of psychosis, anxiety, depression, and suicidal ideation in adolescents.

 The long-term effects of marijuana use include addiction.
 THC affects the reward centers in the brain in a similar way as other addictive substances.
-In addition to the potential effects on mental health and cognitive development, marijuana smoke irritates the lungs, and constant marijuana smokers may develop similar respiratory issues as tobacco smokers, including a daily cough, production of phlegm, larger risk of chest infection, and constant acute chest illness.
-Marijuana limits the efficiency of your brain, slows down thought processes, impairs coordination, and can cause issues in your day-to-day life or worsen existing problems.
+In addition to the potential effects on mental health and cognitive development, marijuana smoke irritates the lungs, and constant marijuana smokers may develop similar respiratory issues to tobacco smokers, including a daily cough, production of phlegm, a larger risk of chest infection, and constant acute chest illness.
+Marijuana limits the efficiency of your brain and slows down thought processes, impairs coordination, and can cause issues in your day-to-day life or worsen existing problems.

-We offer a corrective approach that targets the root of the reasons why an individual started to use substances such as marijuana.
+We offer a corrective approach that targets the root of the reasons why an individual started to use substances such as marijuana.12